copenlu/academic-kickstart/content/people/alejandra/index.md

 role = "Visiting Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Alejandra is a visiting master's student from Concordia University, Canada.
-She is working on understanding the reasoning of web agents but with a growing interest in explainability and interpretability of LLMs."
+bio = "Alejandra was a visiting master's student from Concordia University, Canada.
+Her research focuses on understanding the reasoning of web agents but with a growing interest in explainability and interpretability of LLMs."

 # External website link
 external_link = "https://www.linkedin.com/in/alejandra-zambrano-a71092196/"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2017-12-24T16:07:01
+date = 2026-08-24T16:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Members"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #